mississippiCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 • Not have committed a traffic offense like DUI.

-• Not have committed a felon or other severe offenses.
+• Not have committed a felony or other severe offenses.

 • Prove to have changed by putting up good behaviors.

 The first process is to get the rap sheet from the Mississippi Department of Health to expunge juvenile records.
-After that, the juvenile should obtain an affidavit in support of the motion to order the expungement of juvenile record from the District Court due to the dismissal of charges.
+After that, the juvenile should obtain an affidavit in support of the motion to order the expungement of the juvenile's record from the District Court due to the dismissal of charges.

 How Long are Juvenile Records Kept in Mississippi?